oracle/truffleruby/doc/user/compatibility.md

 precision.
 This applies to `Time.now` and `Process.clock_gettime(Process::CLOCK_REALTIME)`.

+#### Strings have a maximum bytesize of 2<sup>31</sup>-1

+Ruby Strings are represented as a Java `byte[]`.
+The JVM enforces a maximum array size of 2<sup>31</sup>-1 (by storing the size in a 32-bit signed `int`), and therefore Ruby Strings cannot be longer than 2<sup>31</sup>-1 bytes.
+That is, Strings must be smaller than 2GB.
+This is the same restriction as JRuby.
+We could try to workaround by using native strings, but this would be a large effort to support every Ruby String operation on native strings.

 #### Setting the process title doesn't always work

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done